Skip to content

 "I'm going to say 'yes' to what I want."

-"Like Yoko," he said, after a moment.
+"Like Yoko," he said.

 "Hmmm?"